Week 7 of the 2022 NFL season offers up 14 games that could prove to be pivotal to some of the early-season’s slow starters.

 New Orleans Saints @ Arizona Cardinals (Thursday Night Football)

 Week 7 kicks off with a Thursday night showdown in the desert between the Saints and Cardinals.
-This is the expected return date of star wide receiver DeAndre Hopkins, who was suspended for the first six games of the season.
+This will be the season debut for Arizona wide receiver DeAndre Hopkins, who was suspended for the first six games of the season.

-Expect Kyler Murray to get his top wideout the ball early and often in this one.
-Back the Cardinals at home as your NFL play of the day.
+Expect Kyler Murray to get his favorite target the ball early and often in this one.

 Tampa Bay Buccaneers @ Carolina Panthers (Oct.
 23, 1 p.m.
 ET)

 This number initially looked too big, but the Buccaneers have won their last four games against the Panthers by 14 points or more.